jorgelbg/pinentry-touchid/README.md

 This program interacts with the `gpg-agent` for providing a password, using the following rules:

-- If the password entry for given key cannot be found in the Keychain we fallback to the `pinentry-mac` program to get the password.
+- If the password entry for the given key cannot be found in the Keychain we fallback to the `pinentry-mac` program to get the password.
 We recommend preventing `pinentry-mac` from storing the
   password: uncheck the <kbd>Save in keychain</kbd> checkbox in the dialog.

-- If a password entry is found the user will be shown the Touch ID dialog and upon successful authentication the password stored from the keychain will be return back to gpg-agent.
+- If a password entry is found the user will be shown the Touch ID dialog and upon successful authentication the password stored from the keychain will be returned to the gpg-agent.

-- If a password entry is found but is not "owned" by the `pinentry-touchid` program after the successful authentication in the Touch ID dialog a normal password will be shown.
+- If a password entry is found but is not "owned" by the `pinentry-touchid` program after the successful authentication with Touch ID, a normal password will be shown.
 This is an extra step enforced by the macOS keychain.
 In this dialog click <kbd>Always allow</kbd> after entering the password.
-This will allow `pinentry-touchid` to access the password entry without the need to type the additional password, but still the access to the password will be guarded by Touch ID.
+This will allow `pinentry-touchid` to access the password entry without the need to type the additional password, but still, the access to the password will be guarded by Touch ID.

 ## Installation